Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 **First**, a .json with the general description and properties of the offer.

-Let's say that in this example our offer is a Solution, a Python script similar to the [Image Classification](/developers/offers/python-image).
+Let's say that in this example our offer is a Solution, a Python script similar to the [Image Classification](/developers/offers/python-image) offer.

-Copy and save this format in a .json file.
+Copy and save the format below in a .json file.
 You can name it anything you want, but for this tutorial let's call it `offer.json`.

 ```json title="offer.json"
 {